momostarsky/imebra_git/docs/sop.rst

 - Author: Paolo Brandoli
 - Intended audience: developers

-The scope of this SOP is to explain how to start the development of a new major version of Imebra (e.g. version 5.x.x or version 6.x.x).
+The scope of this SOP is to explain how to start the development of a new major version of Dicomhero (e.g. version 5.x.x or version 6.x.x).

 - from the master branch create a new version branch, named "imebra_vX" where X is the major version number